Simple Strategies for Access Form Designers

 - Select a theme (overall theme).
 You can also select Colors and select a color theme or Fonts and select a font theme.

 Microsoft introduced control layouts in Access 2007.
+A control layout acts as a container.
 Objects in a control layout can only be moved within a control layout which can be frustrating for some Access users.

 Below are controls in a control layout.
 Notice the icon on the top left.